MicrosoftDocs/cpp-docs/docs/error-messages/compiler-errors-2/compiler-error-c3859.md

 > Failed to create virtual memory for PCH

-The error will have one of the following continuations:
+The message will have one of the following notes:
 >PCH: Address is not a multiple of the system's allocation granularity
 >PCH: The chunk has not been previously reserved
 >PCH: Commit size too large